Rafa Benitez reacts after Newcastle's Matz Sels deletes Twitter account over abuse

 Newcastle United's goalkeeper was abused online by a small number of fans after Saturday's 1-1 draw against Aston Villa.

-Sels, signed from Gent in the summer, was blamed by some supporters for the late equaliser Benitez's side conceded at Villa Park.
+Sels, signed from Gent in the summer, had been blamed by some supporters for the late equaliser Benitez's side conceded at Villa Park.

-United manager Benitez says he has not yet decided whether Sels or Karl Darlow will play against Championship leaders Norwich City at St James's Park tomorrow night.
+United manager Benitez says he has not yet decided whether Sels or Karl Darlow will play against Norwich City at St James's Park tomorrow night.

 Asked about Sels, Benitez said: "He (Sels) was fine.